 We offer classes from ages 4 to 7 to build on a child’s early interest in numbers and logic.
 Our aim is to help children towards thinking like engineers: solving problems, using logic, analyzing processes and creating rather than just consuming technology.

 Games and game playing are essential to early intellectual development and we use them to great effect with this age group to stimulate interest in problem solving.
 The primary function of any game is to provide a natural learning process, help develop analysis and encourage the memorizing of new information.
 Games also help the development of logical processes and spatial reasoning, while solving puzzles with their peers is an enjoyable way for the younger child to grow into a fuller understanding of maths.

 During the lessons we shift rapidly between various activities so as to maintain the child’s cognitive interest.
 We pay careful attention to the different abilities across the age range, as follows:

-- 3 to 5 year old children will sort, compare, solve logical problems, develop fine motor skills and design and master the games in which they have to play by the rules and think through your moves
+- 4 and 5 year old children will sort, compare, solve logical problems, develop fine motor skills and design and master the games in which they have to play by the rules and think through your moves

 - for 6 to 7 year olds, in addition to exercises in logic, games based on memory development and stereovision, we also teach them fascinating facts about the history of mathematics and set them tasks and puzzles that date back to ancient times